Ferniss/dokumentation/README.md

 3. #### Usage ####

     After you've told users how to install your project locally, you can include brief instructions on how to use it.
 Use examples, and show the expected output if you can.
-It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples.
+It's helpful to have inline the smallest example of usage that you can demonstrate while providing links to more sophisticated examples.

     Example:
     ```